kapin-k/DNA-DEMO-DEPLOY/README.md

     python3 application.py
     ```
 The proxy-server is currently configured in such a way that when it is launched it takes the IP address of the host it is running on and accepts connections on port `5000` by default.
 It is adviced that you do not change any of the parameters for this.

-In case you need to change the parameters, here are the following steps:
+- In case you need to change the parameters, here are the following steps:

-  open `application.py` file in directory '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' :
+    * Open `application.py` file in directory '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' :

         For changing IP and port number :

             Line No: 7 Change  `host_name = 'IP Address/domain name'`
             Line No: 8 Change  `port_no = <Port no>`

             'IP Address/domain name' => the IP address/domain name at which the server should accept incoming requests and connections.
 We adive you keep it as 0.0.0.0 or change it to the domain name if it needs to be changed.
             <Port_No>    => Port number on which you which you want the proxy-server accepting the connections

 If you have made any changes to host name or port number, then:
     * move to directory '/DNA-DEMO-DEPLOY/dnademo/Components'
     * Go to Line 27: Where you may see an URL for the Server (http://smarten-env.eba-9hfjufww.us-east-2.elasticbeanstalk.com)
     * Change the URL to the URL of the desired **Server along with the port number** if you have deployed it on local machine.

+4. **Re-building the application package**
+- Execute command below package the application into a ios bundle for deploying on device: (Any changes made to source code are reflected on the device only after this command)

+    ```bash
+    react-native bundle --entry-file index.js --platform ios --dev false --bundle-output ios/main.jsbundle --assets-dest ios
+    ```

 **Happy Searching!
 The application will now be connceted to the desired server. :)**